-All students should have their own locker.
+All students MUST have their own locker.
+Coats are not to be brought to class.
+Personal items are not to be left in the Atrium.
 The school is not responsible for the loss or theft of items left unattended within the school.